jimwins/titi/docs/querying.rst

        ORM::configure('return_result_sets', true);

-You can also find many records as a result set instead of an array of Idiorm instances.
+You can also find many records as a result set instead of an array of ORM instances.
 This gives you the advantage that you can run batch operations on a set of results.